Creating a Polygon from Line Segments

 Connect an Inspector transformer to the Area output port on the AreaBuilder.

 After running the workspace, the output will be opened in Visual Preview.
-Click on a feature and note that the entire block is a single feature, compared to the input dataset where the block was multiple line segments.
+Click on a feature and note that the entire block is a single feature, whereas in the input dataset, it was multiple line segments.

 Data Attribution